-If you don’t ready a flashy event, you can always team it up with a cool and comfortable French braid.
+If you don’t read a flashy event, you can always team it up with a relaxed and comfortable French braid.
 This means you don’t have to worry too much about holding the braid firmly.
-Let it be comfortable and your natural style will feel powerful.
+Let it be comfortable, and your natural style will feel powerful.

 Sophisticated Braided Rosettes

 All you need to do is start a regular braid in the upper middle part of your head.
 The important materials are: Once you’ve finished knitting all the strands, you should braid three loose curls on each side of the braid.
 Draw each of these remaining strands onto a regular braid and wrap them in a spiral shape, as this pattern indicates.
 Secure it with bobby pins, and that’s it.

 The French braid is an absolute classic and goes well with any hair texture or color.
 This style is especially suitable for long and medium hair.
 At this point, let’s assume you’re familiar with the exercise.
 All you need to do to get such a hairstyle is to start knitting your hair into three sections.
 Don’t forget to add curls from the sides of your head to your mix.

 This is another style perfect for barbecues and intimate occasions, but also for business and corporate meetings.
 As is often the case with French braids, work upward.
 Finally, secure everything with a transparent elastic and twist the rest of the hair in a spiral bun.
 Secure this bun under the ears with a few clips.
 If you want a more dramatic look, you can also style this bun in a more intricate way and add some extensions to your mix.

 To braid your hair in this style, pull your hair back and start with the center point on the top.
 Divide your hair into three parts and start braiding.
 For each diagonal part, add a small section of hair to the side.
 As you lower the length of your hair, feel free to combine it with an elastic.
 After curling both sides, feel free to knit the rest into your normal style.